Delegate offers in Azure Stack

-As the Azure Stack operator, you often want to put other people in charge of signing up users and creating subscriptions.
+As an Azure Stack operator, you might want to put other people in charge of signing up users and creating subscriptions.
 For example, if you're a service provider, you might want resellers to sign up customers and manage them on your behalf.
 Or, if you're part of a central IT group in an enterprise, you might want to delegate user signup to other IT staff.

 Delegation makes it easier to reach and manage more users than you can do by yourself, as shown in the following figure:

 With delegation, the delegated provider manages an offer (delegated offer) and end customers obtain subscriptions under that offer without involvement from the system administrator.

 The following roles are part of delegation:

 The Azure Stack operator manages the Azure Stack infrastructure and creates an offer template.
 The operator delegates others to provide offers to their tenant.

 The delegated Azure Stack operators are users with Owner or Contributor rights in the subscriptions called delegated providers.
 They can belong to other organizations, such as other Azure Active Directory (Azure AD) tenants.

 Users sign up for the offers and use them for managing their workloads, creating VMs, storing data, and so on.

 There are two basic steps to setting up delegation:

 Create a delegated provider subscription: Subscribe a user to an offer containing only the subscriptions service.
 Users who subscribe to this offer can then extend the delegated offers to other users by signing them up for those offers.